 I have worked with young people for over 10 years in a variety of educational/social and mentoring settings.

 I am particularly passionate about young people's mental health.
 The often difficult journey from adolescence to adulthood can be an emotional rollercoaster for many young people, bringing high and lows and many uncertainties.

 I support young people to navigate the path, helping to explore and understand what is happening in their world and what may have caused them to feel this way.
 I provide a safe and supportive space, encouraging them to talk about how they are feeling, without the fear of being judged.

-I provide counselling to people with a learning disability and/or Autism Spectrum Condition, family members and loved ones.
-This involves offering person-centred support and guidance around understanding and managing behaviours and helping you to develop new ways to help build your confidence and self-esteem.
+I offer counselling to people with an autism spectrum condition/learning difference and to family members and loved ones.
+This involves providing person-centred support and guidance around understanding and managing behaviours and helping you to develop new ways to help build your confidence and self-esteem.

 How do I book a first session?

 You are very welcome to call or email me to discuss your situation, ask any questions or book an appointment.
 The initial consultation is at a reduced fee of £20.